whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-01-can-rabbits-eat-cucumbers.md

 **Conclusion:** it's fine for rabbits to eat cucumbers.
 However, chances are your bunny might not like them.
 {: .notice--info}

-_What your experience with offering cucumber to your rabbit?
+_What is your experience with offering cucumber to your rabbit?
 We're curious to find out._

 ---